NikolayKovzik/rsschool-cv/cv.md

 ### ABOUT MYSELF

 My name is Nikolay.
 I am 25 years  old.
-I study by correspondence at the Belarusian State University of Informatics and Radioelectronics.
-My speciality is calculating machines, systems and networks.
+I'm a patient, ambitious and hardworking person, hungry for knowledge and new achievements.

-I don't have any working experience in the IT sphere, but i'm hungry for knowledge and new experience and have a massive desire to fill in this gap.
+I don't have any working experience in the information technology sphere, but i have a massive desire to fill in this gap.
+My goal is to find my first job in IT and develop as a professional.

 *******